Ontario Sports Betting Sites: Best Ontario Sportsbooks in 2025

 This is important because bettors now have a much better chance to earn money than just with the legal parlay bets.

-For those asking the question, is online sports betting legal in Ontario?
 The answer is yes!
 The new betting rules have made everything from NCAA basketball betting to football betting legal.
 However, this isn’t fully limitless.

 While offshore betting sites have long been tolerated and remain so, the only Ontario betting sites that are regulated and overseen by the government are the ones that are iGaming licensed.